harmony-one/x/progress/frank-egloff.md

+2023-12-20 Wed: Working on fixing issues with the configuration of the local development environment for layer zero bridge look and feel updates.
+Configured local development environment for VoiceOn prototype.

 2023-12-19 Tue: Started working on [VoiceOn prototype](https://github.com/harmony-one/x/tree/main/voice/x.on), exploring Chromadb embeddings for voice transcript.
 Also started working on the [bridge styling](https://bridge.harmony.one/erc20) update.
 Supported 1.country with a domain registration issue.

 2023-12-18 Mon: Worked on [AppConfig unit tests](https://github.com/harmony-one/x/pull/404), reaching 90% coverage.
 Had to create the RelayAuth protocol to enable RelayAuth dependency injection for unit tests.